 Bavaria's first cable-car was built in 1929 on the Kreuzeck and the cog railway to the Zugspitz glacier followed four years later.

-Now there are nearly 40,000 beds for tourists with a boast of around 5 million overnight stays per year.
+Nowadays there are nearly 9,000 beds and around 1,2 million overnight stays

 The town of around 30,000 inhabitants is also host to a US Army Recreation Area, with dedicated hotels, facilities and sports instruction.